 Panama solar capacity 2024: A bright future for renewable energy

-Panama has significantly boosted its solar energy capacity, adding an impressive 143.4 MW in the first eight months of 2024.
-This expansion brings the country’s total installed solar capacity to 1,204 MW, marking a pivotal moment in its journey toward renewable energy.
+Panama has significantly expanded its solar energy capacity, adding an impressive 143.4 MW in the first eight months of 2024.
+This growth marks a pivotal moment in the country’s journey toward renewable energy, bringing its total solar capacity to 1,204 MW.

-Following this expansion, solar power now accounts for 12.7% of Panama’s total installed generation capacity, which stands at approximately 9,484 MW.
-It’s a significant leap for the country, positioning solar as a cornerstone of its energy infrastructure.
+Solar power now accounts for 12.7% of Panama’s total installed generation capacity, which stands at approximately 9,484 MW.
+It’s a substantial leap for the country, establishing solar as a cornerstone of its energy infrastructure.

-For more details on Panama’s solar capacity expansion, you can read the full report here.
+For more details on Panama’s solar capacity expansion, you can read more here.

-This significant increase in solar capacity is a commendable achievement, highlighting the nation’s dedication to renewable energy.
-As the country continues to invest in and expand its solar infrastructure, it is positioning itself as a leader in the renewable energy sector, both in Latin America and beyond.
+Panama’s significant increase in solar capacity is a commendable achievement that highlights the nation’s dedication to renewable energy.
+As Panama continues to invest in and expand its solar infrastructure, it solidifies its position as a leader in the renewable energy sector in Latin America and beyond.

 Explore more about renewable energy advancements in the region by reading about Jamaica’s renewable energy efforts.